What is Variation in SharePoint 2013?

 Variation logs are located under the root site collection’s settings page.

 - Site Settings >> Site Collection Administration >> Variation logs

 How to test variation feature?

 Once you hit variation home, It goes to the variation site based on your browser language settings.
-E.g. When you hit http://portal.crescent.com, It goes to http://portal.crescent.com/english if your browser language is set to English.
+E.g., When you hit https://portal.crescent.com, It goes to https://portal.crescent.com/english if your browser language is set to English.

-How do the variations feature works in SharePoint 2013?
+How do the variations feature work in SharePoint 2013?

 Syncing Custom list and Libraries in Variation:

-By default custom lists are libraries are not synced from source to destination.
+By default, custom lists are libraries that are not synced from source to destination.
 It needs to be manually triggered.
 Here is how: